andyatkinson/andyatkinson.github.io/postgresql-tips.md

 [HOT updates in PostgreSQL for better performance](https://www.cybertec-postgresql.com/en/hot-updates-in-postgresql-for-better-performance/)

-2 requirements:
+2 requirements for a HOT update:

 - Enough space in the block (page) to contain the updated row
-- No index for the column being modified (very common to have high cardinality columns indexed!)
+- No index for the column being modified (very common to have high cardinality columns indexed! which means they'd not be able to get a HOT update)

 ## The `fillfactor`
 [What is fillfactor and how does it affect PostgreSQL performance?](https://www.cybertec-postgresql.com/en/what-is-fillfactor-and-how-does-it-affect-postgresql-performance/)

 - Percentage between 10 and 100, default is 100 ("fully packed")
-- Reducing it leaves room for "HOT" updates when they're possible.
+- Reducing it leaves room for HOT updates when they're possible.
 Set to 90 to leave 10% space available for HOT updates.
 - "good starting value for it is 70 or 80" [Deep Dive](https://dataegret.com/2017/04/deep-dive-into-postgres-stats-pg_stat_all_tables/)
 - For tables with heavy updates a smaller fillfactor may yield better write performance
 - Set per table or per index (B-Tree defaults to 90 fillfactor)
 - Trade-off: "Faster UPDATE vs Slower Sequential Scan and wasted space (partially filled blocks)" from [Fillfactor Deep Dive](https://medium.com/nerd-for-tech/postgres-fillfactor-baf3117aca0a)
 - No index defined on any column whose value is modified

-Limitations: Requires a `VACUUM FULL` after modifying (or pg_repack)

 ```sql
 ALTER TABLE foo SET ( fillfactor = 90 );